-If your family's Christmas Eve tradition is the Feast of the Seven Fishes, but you don’t feel you have the skills to do it, this class is for you!
+If you love seafood, but you don’t feel you have the skills to cook it, this class is for you!
 Seafood is one of the healthiest fastest cooking foods that there is, yet I’ve found that it’s the food that people are most nervous about cooking.
 This class will make it easy for you.
 We will show you a classic way to cook mussels and clams, how to toss grilled shrimp with pasta, how simple it is to roast fish fillets, and a fabulously easy low odor cooking method of steaming between 2 plates, here in ginger and soy.
 Seafood made easy.
 Look and learn!

 Super fast and super delicious, Moules Marinière is a very French, very traditional and very easy way to cook mussels.
 In my opinion it is the perfect way to start a great relationship with these mollusks.
 Mussels are loaded with good nutrition for very few calories.
 They are inexpensive quick cooking, and rich in minerals such as selenium, potassium and iron, and in B vitamins, especially B12, are all things our bodies need to stay healthy but that are hard to get in quantity from plant sources.
 Ounce for ounce, mussels have more of these nutrients than steak!
 Try some!